Help & Support

 The Migraine World Summit is an annual event held each year.
 It is live every year in March.

-Make sure you join our Newsletter or Register at the bottom of this page to be the first to know more details.
+Make sure you join our newsletter or Register at the bottom of this page to be the first to know about any news or events.

-If you missed the live event or key sessions or you want to re-watch the interviews, you may order an Access Pass which includes all the interviews, audio and transcripts.
-A portion of the proceeds will go towards our migraine charity partners who are listed on our event page.
+If you missed the live event or important sessions or you want to re-watch the interviews, you may order an Access Pass which includes all the interviews, audio, and transcripts.
+A portion of the proceeds will go towards our migraine charity partners who are listed on our homepage.

 To get unlimited, on-demand access, visit the order page.

 A copy of the Summit can also be purchased.
 From those who order a copy, up to 50% of the proceeds go towards our partner migraine charities, many of whom are listed on our homepage.

 We also encourage attendees to share our charity partner pages with their friends, family, and colleagues to help raise funds for migraine research and patient support.